How to Make Friendship Bracelets

 Now that you know how to make friendship bracelets, you can have fun designing your own patterns.
 This free online bracelet designer makes it easy.
 It's what I used to design the patterns I showed you on this page.

 Personally, I've found that cardboard braiding wheels work just fine, but they can get a bit wonky and bent after a while.
 If you're planning to make lots of bracelets, it might be worth investing in a proper braiding wheel, which is made from durable foam.
-One option is the popular "Kumiloom" kit pictured here, which also comes with free coloured floss and an instruction booklet.
+On Amazon, you can find Kumihimo starter kits which usually come with a braiding wheel, some floss, and instructions.

 Here are some other pages I think you might enjoy: